Fireworks in the Netherlands

 At the turn of the year, public transportation runs less frequently.
 Also, buses, trains, streetcars and subways may run at different times.
 Make sure you are aware of the correct timetable.
 This is indicated on the website of the bus, train, streetcar or subway.

-For the last few days of the year, mailboxes and trash cans are removed or locked.
+For the last few days of the year, post boxes and rubbish bins are removed or locked.
 This is to prevent people from throwing fireworks in them.
-Please keep this in mind if you want to send mail.
+Please keep this in mind if you want to send post.